skyrimunificationproject/skyrimunificationproject.github.io/_01Support/Known Issues.md

 {:toc}
 </details>

-# Issues which cannot be resolved.

-This section includes issues which cannot presently be resolved due to the issue being related to the technical functionality of a mod, the time it would take to correct would not be of benefit, or a engine issue related to Skyrim itself.

-## NPCs added by mods don't have voice lines or are immersion breaking.

-Unfortunately, this would require a great deal of effort to replace the voice lines and dialog so they fit.

-## Bookshelves can be used to duplicate items placed upon them.

-E.g Placing a book on a shelf, removing the book from the shelf by "picking it up" then using the shelf inventory to get a copy.

-Unfortunately, this is a engine issue where removing the book from the shelf by pickup doesn't edit the container.

-## SkyUI Groups broken.

-When a item changes condition, either via tempering or via degredation, any groups that that item was assigned to no longer functions.

-SkyUI uses SKSE to find the specific item (via CRC) to equip. changes to a weapon, either name or temper causes the CRC to change and prevents groups from functioning.
-There is nothing we can do to prevent the CRC from changing.

-## Thieves guild quests not starting when handing in the previous quest.

-This is a vanilla issue, there is a section further down this page which contains work arounds for the common problems.
+# My spell tooltips say they do zero damage.

+This is due to Books of Power scaling the spells as you train with them.
+In the first few uses, it may do literally zero damage or effect but as you train it will rise to 100% of its expected value.

+# Shouting at the Greybeards doesn't work.

+Due to a mod preventing friendly fire from triggering, you need to crouch to enter stealth before shouting.

+# Elisif's Court are all standing around in the throne room.

+This is a vanilla issue from the Bards College questline.
+You need to progress the quest so Elisif can stop waiting for you to deliver an item.

+# The question mark in subtitles looks weird.

+This is a standard issue with Futura, the font being used for most of the UI.
+This is normal, but has been described as "A backwards S pogo-sticking on a period."
+Your game is not broken.

-## Game is zoomed into the top left corner.
+# Game is zoomed into the top left corner.

 Windows Scaling can prevent games from displaying correctly, and will often result in the game appearing "zoomed in".
 To fix this, find the `SkyrimSE.exe` located in your `[Path to Modlist]\Stock Game` folder and follow the steps in the images below:

 ![](https://raw.githubusercontent.com/Oghma-Infinium/Apostasy/main/images/skyrim-scaling.png)

-## Errors in Mod Organizer 2
+# Errors in Mod Organizer 2

-### Form 43 (or lower) plugin detected
+## Form 43 (or lower) plugin detected

 This is an issue that occurs when Wabbajack does not properly install a mod in the list.
 The quickest way to solve this issue is to reinstall the modlist through Wabbajack.